In the Name of Jesus Christ

 Under the first agreement with national Israel, the high priest was to act as a bridge between God and his people.
 Because the High Priest himself was under the death penalty, he was also in need of a perfect sacrifice to be offered to forgive his sins in order to remove his death penalty.
-Therefore, he and those he represented could never pass beyond the Creator God and into the presence of God the Father, because the Father dwells in heaven and any human allowed to come into his presence must be totally sinless, holy, and righteous.
-Before the perfect sacrifice of Jesus Christ, no human could qualify to come into the Father's presence, because all were under the death penalty for the violation of his righteous law.
+Therefore, he and those he represented could never pass beyond the Creator God and into the presence of the Sovereign God, because he dwells in heaven and any human allowed to come into his presence must be totally sinless, holy, and righteous.
+Before the perfect sacrifice of Jesus Christ, no human could qualify to come into the Sovereign God's presence, because all were under the death penalty for the violation of his righteous law.

 The writer to the Hebrews shows a change in the conditions of the original agreement with national Israel.
 This change gives the authority to the elect to go directly into the presence of God the Father without going to a physical priest and having him speak to God on their behalf, which was done under the first agreement with national Israel:

 "If therefore perfection were by the Levitical priesthood (for under it the people received the law,) what further need was there that another priest should rise after the order of Melchizedec, and not be called after the order of Aaron?
 For the priesthood, being changed, there is made of necessity a change also of the law.
 For he of whom these things are spoken pertains to another tribe, of which no man gave attendance at the altar.
 For it is evident that our Lord sprang out of Judah; of which tribe Moses spoke nothing concerning priesthood.
 And it is yet far more evident: for that after the similitude of Melchizedec there arises another priest, Who is made, not after the law of a carnal commandment, but after the power of an endless life" (Heb.7:11-16 KJV).